Numerical Reconstruction of Coefficients in Elliptic Equations Using Continuous Data Assimilation: Numerical results

-Next, we test the reconstruction error for different noise levels $\delta$ in $I_h u^\delta$.
-We use $h_q = h_f = 1/4$ and $\mu=1000$ for the reconstruction of $q$ and $\mu = 1200$ for the reconstruction of $f$ in the computations with $\delta$ increasing from $0$ to $0.1$, or, $10\%$.
+Next, we test the reconstruction error for different levels $\delta$ of random noise in $\mathcal{I}_h u^\delta$ produced by (\ref{eq:obs-error}).
+We use $h_q = h_f = 1/4$ and $\mu=1{,}000$ for the reconstruction of $q$ and $\mu = 1{,}200$ for the reconstruction of $f$ in computations with $\delta$ increasing from $0$ to $0.1$, or, $10\%$.
 The results are shown in Figure \ref{fig:ex1-err-delta}.
-We see that the decay of the errors in reconstruction of $q$ and $f$ are basically linear as $\delta\to0$.
-This verifies Theorem \ref{thm-q-err} and Theorem \ref{thm-err-f}, and shows the stability of the reconstruction method.
+We see that the decay of the reconstruction errors of $q$ and $f$ is basically linear as $\delta\to0$.
+This shows the stability of the reconstruction method, and the almost linear decay of the reconstruction errors for $q$ is more optimal than the sub-linear decay predicted by Theorem \ref{thm-q-err}.